grexi/documentation/Guides/Java/Spring.md

 </build>
 ~~~

-###Adjust Data Source Configuration to MySQLs Add-on
+### Production Database

-Go to the application context configuration file `src/main/resources/META-INF/spring/applicationContext.xml` and modify the datasource properties `username`, `password` and `url` to use the credentials provided by MySQLs Add-on:
+In this tutorial we use the [Shared MySQL Add-on][MySQLs Add-on].
+We have changed the `src/main/resources/META-INF/spring/applicationContext.xml` to read the [Database credentials] provided by MySQLs Add-on:

 ~~~xml
 <property name="url" value="jdbc:mysql://${MYSQLS_HOSTNAME}:${MYSQLS_PORT}/${MYSQLS_DATABASE}"/>